hotkit/rask/DESIGN.md

 * 0x80 -- version block
 * 0x81 -- tenant details
 * 0x82 -- hash values for files/directories in a tenant
-* 0x83 -- hash values for file data
+* 0x83 -- hash values for file data (without priority)
+* 0x84 -- hash values for file data (with prioirty)

 These are used to allow faster synchronisation by allowing a host to command other hosts to follow change sequences that are picked up through inotify.

-* 0x90 -- create file
+* 0x90 -- file exists
 * 0x91 -- create directory
 * 0x92 -- truncate file
 * 0x93 -- move out